 We illustrate this tension through the example of the regulation of student-athletes within institutions of higher education, considering they now might be considered to be employees.
 However, we conclude that the challenges in developing law and policy around social media speech are due to a number of issues, including the rapid pace of development of social media platforms.
 Social media gives greater access into the lives of individuals due to emerging social norms that encourage open sharing of personal information online.
 At the same time, social media tools are used by companies to promote a curated brand identity for marketing purposes.
 Social media policies created both internally by employers and those established by law and policymakers focus almost exclusively on the interests of companies regarding social media, rather than the individual interests of those who participate on social media to connect with peers.

 We conclude that the present approach that federal financial regulators take regarding social media is the closest to a well-balanced test as presently available – in this test, whether an employer can take action against an employee is grounded on whether a statement could be seen as directed by or an official statement of the employer.
 A national standard following this overall approach would best balance the interests of both employers and employees.

 Raizel Liebler and Keidra Chaney, Here We Are Now, Entertain Us: Defining the Line Between Personal and Professional Context on Social Media, 35 Pace L. Rev. 398 (2014)

-Communication Technology and New Media Commons, Computer Law Commons, Entertainment, Arts, and Sports Law Commons, First Amendment Commons, Internet Law Commons, Interpersonal and Small Group Communication Commons, Labor and Employment Law Commons, Marketing Law Commons, Privacy Law Commons, Science and Technology Policy Commons, Science and Technology Studies Commons, Social Media Commons
+Communication Technology and New Media Commons, Computer Law Commons, Entertainment, Arts, and Sports Law Commons, First Amendment Commons, Information Literacy Commons, Internet Law Commons, Interpersonal and Small Group Communication Commons, Labor and Employment Law Commons, Marketing Law Commons, Privacy Law Commons, Science and Technology Policy Commons, Science and Technology Studies Commons, Social Media Commons